 - A member of the team will review your medical history, including medications and allergies.
 They will obtain a current height and weight. - Vital signs (Temperature, Pulse, Respirations and Blood Pressure) obtained in addition to blood work, physical exam, EKG, urine sample and cultures.
 Blood for labs, is obtained from the central lines.
 A two RN skin check will be obtained to check skin integrity; this allows us to provide appropriate skin care and prevent skin injury during your hospital stay. - After the team reviews your medications, have your caregiver take them home.
 You cannot keep them in your room.
 The medications are stored in our pharmacy, if they cannot take them. - You will receive the Cellular Immunotherapies & Transplant Unit Guidelines.
 This contains information about a typical day on the unit.
 When vital signs, labs, weights obtained, how to order food, and patient expectations. - You will receive a patient code number.
 This is your dedicated code and you can give to the support people you would like personal health information shared with during your stay.
 If they would like to call the unit to inquire about your care, they will need to give this code in order to receive any information.
-We ask that you designate only one point of contact to speak to the nursing staff and then they can share information with other members of your support team. - You will receive our Fall Safety Guidelines. - You will receive information about your protocol that prepares your marrow to receive the stem cells.
-This may involve chemotherapy, total body irradiation or a combination of both. - You will meet the inpatient team on CIT North 10, which includes Care Coordination Nurse, Nurse Patient Family Educator and Discharge Coordinator, Dietician, Physical Therapy in addition to the CIT Medical and Nursing Team.
+We ask that you designate only one point of contact to speak to the nursing staff and then they can share information with other members of your support team. - You will receive our Fall Safety Guidelines. - You will receive information about your protocol, which will involve chemotherapy. - You will meet the inpatient team on CIT North 10, which includes a Care Coordination Nurse, Nurse Patient Family Educator and Discharge Coordinator, Dietician, Physical Therapy in addition to the CIT Medical and Nursing Team.